ayushmina/ToDo/README.md

-Sure!
-Here's a sample `README.md` file for the Todo List application:

 # Todo List Application

 The Todo List Application is a simple API that allows users to manage their tasks.
 It provides basic CRUD operations for tasks and stores them in memory using a JavaScript array.
 This application is built using Node.js and Express.